scoulomb/dev_resume/README.md

 ```
 sudo docker-compose --file ./src/docker-compose.yaml up  --build
 ```
 If we want also elegant theme (elegant HTML is amazing), which has some issue when dockerizing output generation.
 See setup of deps in [setup instructions](setup_instructions.md) (or apply Dockerfile content and changing theme to `jsonresume-theme-elegant`).
-Note this generates the html index.
+Note this generates the html index in current setup.

 ```
 sudo hackmyresume build ./out/resume.json TO ./out/index.html -t /usr/local/lib/node_modules/jsonresume-theme-elegant/
 ```

-For preview with icon use do `python3 -m http.server 8080` in out location
+For preview with icon display do `python3 -m http.server 8080` in out location

-This reduces benefits ofdockerization :(
+If Elegant theme is used it reduces benefits ofdockerization :(

 - Step 3: Upload static site